storesafe/cordova-sqlite-storage/README.md

 |-----------------------|----------------------|
 |[![Circle CI](https://circleci.com/gh/litehelpers/Cordova-sqlite-storage.svg?style=svg)](https://circleci.com/gh/litehelpers/Cordova-sqlite-storage)|[![Build Status](https://travis-ci.org/litehelpers/Cordova-sqlite-storage.svg?branch=master-rc)](https://travis-ci.org/litehelpers/Cordova-sqlite-storage)|

+## New support policy

+Due to some changing priorities, free support will be provided on a very limited basis as described in the [support section](#Support).

+ in public locations such as [litehelpers / Cordova-sqlite-storage / issues](https://github.com/litehelpers/Cordova-sqlite-storage/issues) and [litehelpers / Cordova-sqlite-help](https://github.com/litehelpers/Cordova-sqlite-help).

+Commercial support is available by contacting: <info@litehelpers.net>

 ## Status

-- Free support is available in public locations such as [litehelpers / Cordova-sqlite-storage / issues](https://github.com/litehelpers/Cordova-sqlite-storage/issues) and https://gitter.im/litehelpers/Cordova-sqlite-storage; commercial support is available by contacting: info@litehelpers.net
+such as [litehelpers / Cordova-sqlite-storage / issues](https://github.com/litehelpers/Cordova-sqlite-storage/issues) and https://gitter.im/litehelpers/Cordova-sqlite-storage; commercial support is available by contacting: info@litehelpers.net
 - Windows "Universal" (8.1) version is in an experimental/pre-alpha state:
   - Database close and delete operations not yet implemented
   - No background processing (for future consideration)